saleor/saleor-docs/docs/advanced/managing-dependencies.md

 ## Poetry

-To guarantee repeatable installations, all project dependencies are managed using Poetry.
+To guarantee repeatable installations, all project dependencies are managed using [Poetry](https://poetry.eustace.io/).
 The project’s direct dependencies are listed in `pyproject.toml`.
-Running `poetry lock` would generate `poetry.lock` which has all versions pinned.
+Running `poetry lock` generates `poetry.lock` which has all versions pinned.

 You can install Poetry by using `pip install --pre poetry` or by following the official installation guide [here](https://github.com/sdispater/poetry#installation).
 We recommend a pre-release version of `1.0.0b` that contains many fixes and features that Saleor relies on.
 Other versions might not work as expected.